Uniformity in seed quality evaluation worldwide

 ISTA is managed and directed by an Executive Committee, comprising of a President, Vice-President and 9 Members-at-large.
 All Executive Committee members are Designated Members of ISTA.

 The finances and administration of the association is managed by the ISTA Secretariat, based in Switzerland.
 This is lead by the Secretary General with 8 staff members.

-17 subject-focused Technical Committees are responsible for the development of new methodology for seed testing.
+19 subject-focused Technical Committees are responsible for the development of new methodology for seed testing.
 The Technical Committees are made up of approximately 400 members, many of which are active in more than one committee.
-Each committee is headed by a chair and vice chair.
+Each committee is headed by a Chair and Vice-Chair.

-ISTA Technical Committees include Advanced Technologies, Bulking and Sampling, Flower Seed Testing, Forest Tree and Shrub Seed, Germination, GMO, Moisture, Nomenclature, Seed Health, Proficiency Testing, Purity, Rules, Statistics, Seed Storage, Tetrazolium, Variety, Vigour.
+ISTA Technical Committees include Advanced Technologies, Bulking and Sampling, Editorial Board of Seed Science and Technology, Flower Seed Testing, Forest Tree and Shrub Seed, Germination, GMO, Moisture, Nomenclature, Proficiency Test, Purity, Rules, Seed Health, Seed Science Advisory Group, Statistics, Seed Storage, Tetrazolium, Variety, Vigour.